-Douglas Laing’s ‘Remarkable Regional Malts’ are a series of blended malt whiskies, each representing one of Scotland’s whisky regions.
-Released in late 2017, the Gauldrons completes the series with a blend of Campbeltown malts.
-The name comes from an area of coastline at Machrihanish on the Kintyre coast and the beautiful bottle is adorned with the image of a spider in reference to one of Scotland’s most famous legends…
+Douglas Laing’s ‘Remarkable Regional Malts’ are a series of blended malt whiskies that represent each of Scotland’s whisky regions.
+Released in late 2017, the Gauldrons was the final piece of the jigsaw, consisting of malts from Campbeltown.
+The name comes from an area of coastline at Machrihanish, 5 miles from the town.
+The beautiful bottle, meanwhile, is adorned with the image of a spider, in reference to one of Scotland’s most famous legends.

 During the Scottish Wars of Independence, Robert the Bruce, King of Scots, was defeated by the English at the battle of Methven.
 He fled the battlefield and found himself living as an outlaw in his own country.
 Seeking refuge, he made his way to Rathlin Island off the north coast of Ireland.
 According to legend, it was there (or any number of other islands that claim to be the one), in a dank cave, or ramshackle hut, that Bruce had an encounter with a spider.
 On a wind-battered night, the Bruce watched by firelight as the persistent spider attempted again and again to build its web, picking itself up after each failure to try again.
 The creature’s determination inspired the King and fuelled his desire to return home.
 A few months later, the Bruce landed on the west coast of Kintyre, in an area known as the Gauldrons, with an army at his back.
 The campaign that followed culminated in thd defeat of the English at Bannockburn in 1314.
 Bruce won Scotland’s freedom from English rule, and finally established himself as the nation’s undisputed ruler… all thanks to the wee spider.
 Or was it?